czyzby/gdx-lml/lml-vis/README.md

 - Note that many tag aliases were removed in `gdx-lml` in this version. `VisLmlSyntax` was updated to reflect the changes.
 Go through its sources to check current tag, macro and attribute aliases.
 Thanks to the aliases removal, DTD file went down to about 30000 lines (with comments generated).
 - `FloatingGroup` support through `floatingGroup` tag.
 This group allows you to set absolute sizes and positions to your actors.
 Drag pane tag supports this group through `type="floating"`.
 - Now validatable text fields do not have to be direct children of forms - form validators will recursively search through its children and automatically add all validatables to form.
+- Since tables now are **not** automatically packed, `visTooltip` needs `pack="true"` attribute to properly expand its background over the whole area.
+This is considered a minor bug and will be fixed in the next version.

 1.4 -> 1.5